LatherioK0818/reading-notes/class401notes/class08.md

-Creating a cheat sheet for understanding the concepts of stacks and queues can be an effective way to grasp these fundamental data structures.
-Let's organize this cheat sheet using the WHY, WHAT, HOW structure and include a few analogies and examples for clearer understanding.

----

-### Cheat Sheet for Stacks and Queues
+# Cheat Sheet for Stacks and Queues

-#### Stacks
+## Stacks

 **1. WHY:**

 - Stacks are used because they provide an orderly way of handling a collection of elements, especially when the order of operations is important.
 - Common use cases: Undo mechanisms in software, parsing expressions in compilers, and managing function calls (call stack).

 **2. WHAT:**

 - A stack is a linear data structure that follows the Last In, First Out (LIFO) principle.
 - The last element added to the stack will be the first one to be removed.

 **3. HOW:**

 - **Operations:**
 - **Push:** Add an element to the top of the stack.
 - **Pop:** Remove and return the top element from the stack.
 - **Peek:** Return the top element without removing it.
 - **IsEmpty:** Check if the stack is empty.

 - **Analogy:** Think of a stack of plates.
 You can only add (push) or remove (pop) plates from the top of the stack.

-#### Queues
+### Queues

 **1. WHY:**

 - Queues are used where we need to manage objects in a sequence where the first one in, is the first one out (FIFO).

 - Common uses: Order processing, breadth-first search in graphs, and buffering in data communication.

 **2. WHAT:**

 - A queue is a linear structure which follows a particular order in which the operations are performed.
 - The order is First In, First Out (FIFO).

 **3. HOW:**

 - **Operations:**
   - **Enqueue:** Add an element to the end of the queue.
   - **Dequeue:** Remove and return the front element from the queue.
   - **Front:** Return the front element without removing it.
   - **IsEmpty:** Check if the queue is empty.

 - **Analogy:** Think of a queue in a grocery store.
 The first person in the line is the first one to be served.

 #### Key Differences Between Stacks and Queues